-The IRS could have made it easy to open a home storage IRA.
+Clearly, the IRS could have made it easy to open a Home Storage Gold IRA.
 But it decisively didn’t, by ensuring all IRAs are run by qualified custodians.
-Even a home storage IRA is really just a roundabout way of investing in your LLC rather than the gold itself.
+Even a Home Storage IRA is really just a roundabout way of investing in your LLC rather than the gold itself.
 It still must have a custodian on record.

-When you decide to pursue a Home Storage IRA, you’re forfeiting the chance to get any professional guidance on managing the metals in your account.
-Unlike Self-Directed IRAs administered through a qualified custodian, Home Storage IRAs assume the account owner to be entirely self-sufficient in managing their funds.
+When you decide to pursue a Home Storage Gold IRA, you’re forfeiting the chance to get any professional guidance on managing the metals in your account.
+Unlike Self-Directed IRAs properly administered through a qualified custodian, Home Storage Gold IRAs assume the account owner to be entirely self-sufficient in managing their funds.

-Even if you manage to satisfy all the requirements and feel comfortable handling the administration of your account, there’s another catching point to consider before diving into home storage: security.
+Even if you manage to satisfy all the requirements and feel comfortable handling the administration of your Home Storage IRA, there’s another catching point to consider before diving into home storage: security.

 In comparison to a depository with state-of-the-art security systems, how safe will your metals be in a home safe or at a local security deposit box?

 Granted, the chances of a thief getting inside your home safe or security deposit box might be low, but the relative security of those storage locations pales in comparison to what you’d get from having your metals registered with an authorized custodian and stored professionally through an authorized depository.

 Depositories that store metals on your behalf still give you access to your gold and silver, but you get the advantage of housing them in a world-class facility where they can never fall into the wrong hands.

 Plus, the metals never touch the depository’s balance sheet, so they’re shielded from government entities and insulated from any trouble that might befall the depository itself.